Not sure what to pack for an African safari? Here’s exactly what I found useful — and what I’d skip next time.

 Cameras + Technology

-- Bill’s Camera – The Canon 7D Camera with a 100-400mm lens and a 24-105mm lens.
-His camera equipment is excellent, but it’s also quite heavy to carry.
+- Bill’s camera – Bill brought his Canon 7D with a 100–400mm lens and a 24–105mm lens.
+His setup is excellent, but it is also much heavier to carry around all day.

 Take Amazing Pictures on Safari – Easy Safari Photo Tips